-Applications are due to the CURF office by close of business (5:00 PM) on October 22, 2012.
+Applications are due to the CURF office by Sunday, October 9, 2016.

 The Winston Churchill Foundation of the United States was established in 1959 as an expression of American admiration for one of the great leaders of the free world.
 To facilitate sharing knowledge and ideas in sciences and technology, the Foundation adopted a scholarship program to promote exchange between the United States and Great Britain.
-The purpose of this program is to enable outstanding American students to do graduate work in engineering, mathematics and science at Churchill College, University of Cambridge.
+The purpose of this program is to enable outstanding American students to do graduate work in engineering, mathematics, and science at Churchill College, University of Cambridge.